 Some may ask what makes these books or writings so unique?
 What do they represent?
 The short answer is, they represent the things that God has inspired men to write and proclaim to His creation.

 A better and more complete answer deals with the New Testament and the Old Testament separately.
 The New Testament consists of writings that are linked to the eyewitnesses of Jesus and contain information about His teaching, His life, as well as how that information worked out in the lives of those that follow Jesus.
 Or in short, it reveals the person of Jesus, what He did, and what that means in our life.

 The books of the Old Testament contain the writings of God speaking to the people of Israel, His chosen people of God.
 For us, it should be taught along with the New Testament, so that we may read and understand God’s plan for His people.
 The prophecies and writings found in the Old Testament give us a clear picture of the coming of Christ and God’s plan of salvation.
-Also, these writings have the information that God has chose to reveal about himself.
+Also, these writings have the information that God has chosen to reveal about himself.